PulsateHQ/pulsate-ios-sdk/README.md

 }
 ```

-This approach ensures that both PULPulsate and its required dependency SDWebImage are properly linked together.
+Make sure to add both PULPulsate and SDWebImage to your project to avoid build errors.

 ### Resource Bundle Support